judebantony/e2e-k8s-installer/SDLC_AI_CONTEXT_STORE_PROPOSAL.md

 ### Architecture Principles

-1. **Event-Driven**: Real-time data synchronization using CDC and webhooks
-2. **Decoupled Components**: Microservices architecture for independent scaling
+The system is built on seven core principles:

+1. **⚡ Event-Driven**: Captures changes instantly as they happen across your SDLC tools
+2. **🔧 Loosely Coupled**: Components communicate through message queues for reliability
-3. **Idempotent Processing**: Safe retry mechanisms for data pipeline
+3. **🔄 Resilient Processing**: Handles failures gracefully with automatic retry
-4. **Multi-Tenant**: Support for multiple organizations and projects
+4. **🏢 Multi-Organization**: Supports multiple teams and projects with data isolation
-5. **Security First**: End-to-end encryption, RBAC, and audit logging
+5. **🔒 Security First**: Enterprise-grade security with encryption and access controls
-6. **Graph-Native**: Knowledge graph at the core for connected experiences
+6. **🕸️ Graph-Native**: Knowledge graph connects all SDLC entities and relationships
-7. **Context Fabric**: Unified layer integrating vector, document, and graph stores
+7. **🎯 Context Fabric**: Unified intelligent layer combining all storage types

 ---